merlot-education/merlot-pcm-app/GDPR.md

 ## II.
 Overview and Summary

-The “GXFS Personal Credential Manager”, (hereinafter: “GXFS PCM”) is provided to you free of charge and under the open source license Apache 2.0.
-Simply put, this GXFS PCM will enabled you with the capability to receive and send “Verifiable Credentials” (hereinafter “VCs”).
+The “XFSC Personal Credential Manager”, (hereinafter: “XFSC PCM”) is provided to you free of charge and under the open source license Apache 2.0.
+Simply put, this XFSC PCM will enabled you with the capability to receive and send “Verifiable Credentials” (hereinafter “VCs”).
 What exactly is contained and required by such VCs is defined by the company, institution or other individual that is sending you an individual VC (hereinafter “Issuer”).

-The GXFS PCM is provided to you following a strong privacy by design concept.
+The XFSC PCM is provided to you following a strong privacy by design concept.
 Consequently, your user data is stored on your user device in an encrypted form and is share exclusively with individual Issuers, you yourself decide to interact with.
-In case you choose to use the GXFS PCM, all communication data will be encrypted locally on your device and send with the help of an SSI Mediator.
+In case you choose to use the XFSC PCM, all communication data will be encrypted locally on your device and send with the help of an SSI Mediator.
 This SSI Mediator will erase your fully encrypted communication data as soon as it has been safely transferred.